 Get updated on Presidio Trust board leadership.

-San Francisco, CA (June 15, 2021) – The White House has announced the appointment of four new members to the seven-member Presidio Trust board of directors: Mark W. Buell, Lenore “Leni” Eccles, George M. Marcus, and Nicola Miner.
-All are California residents.
+San Francisco, CA (May 7, 2020) – The White House has announced the appointment of two new members to the seven-member Presidio Trust board of directors: Dr. Michael A. Weiner and Retired Admiral Thomas B. Fargo, USN.